write-a-design-brief.png

 Dear Lord, I never knew that…

-The word briefing comes from American military language and means a deployment discussion with a short description of the situation and explanation of the aims of the operation, and a detailed strategy.
-The term was introduced into advertising by the American advertising executive Rosser Reeves and the copywriter David Ogilvy, and was then adopted by marketing.
+The word briefing comes from American military language — a deployment discussion with a short description of the situation, the aims of the operation, and a detailed strategy.
+The term was introduced into advertising by the American advertising executive Rosser Reeves and the copywriter David Ogilvy, then adopted by marketing.

 Top Tips

-• If your client is reluctant to provide you with a written brief, offer to write one yourself and supply it to him.
-If he’s not keen on the idea, alarm bells should start ringing
+• If your client is reluctant to provide a written brief, offer to write one yourself and supply it to them.
+If they’re not keen on the idea, alarm bells should start ringing

 • Examine, prod, probe and jab at the brief until you know it inside out